wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/P/Prismatic_Spray.md

 **Duration:** Instantaneous

 You unleash 8 rays of light, each with a different purpose and effect.
+Each creature in a 60-foot cone must make a Dexterity saving throw, taking half damage on a successful save.
-For each target in the area, roll a d8 to determine the ray that affects it.
+Roll a d8 for each target to determine the ray that affects it.

 1. **Red:**
   The target takes `10d6` fire damage.